google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 ### Toggle fullscreen on screen orientation change

-As user rotates device in landscape mode, let be smart about this and automatically request fullscreen to create an immersive experience.
+As user rotates device in landscape mode, let's be smart about this and automatically request fullscreen to create an immersive experience.
 For this, we'll need the [Screen Orientation API]{: .external} which is not yet supported everywhere.
 Thus, this will be our first progressive enhancement.